nene/sql-parser-cst/README.md

   (see [#5](https://github.com/nene/sql-parser-cst/issues/5)
   and [#7](https://github.com/nene/sql-parser-cst/issues/7) for implementation progress).

-**Note:** This software is still in very active development.
+**Note:** This software is in very active development.
-The syntax tree structure is constantly evolving and changing even between patch versions.
+The syntax tree structure is mostly stable now, though there are bound to be changes as new SQL dialects are added and they contain features that need to be accommodated to the syntax tree.

 ## Usage